jurowski/about-sandon-site/README.md

 # About Sandon Site

-A personal website showcasing information about Sandon Jurowski, built with modern web technologies and hosted on GitHub Pages.
+A personal website showcasing information about Sandon Jurowski, built with modern web technologies and hosted on GitHub Pages...

 ## 🚀 Features